-The Audit Committee is currently composed of five members: Dr. Laya (Chairman), Chief Justice Panganiban (Vice Chairman), Atty.
-Abrogar, Ms. Vazquez and Ms. Westfall.
+The Audit Committee is currently composed of five members with two independent directors as members.
+Dr. Jaime C. Laya, an independent director serves as Chairman and former Chief Justice Artemio V. Panganiban, also an independent director, serves as Vice Chairman.
+Anna Teresa M. Gozon-Abrogar, Judith R. Duavit-Vazquez and Ms. Laura J. Westfall are members of the Committee.
 The Audit Committee assists the Board in its fiduciary responsibilities by providing an independent and objective assurance to the Company's management and stakeholders in the continuous improvement of risk management systems, business operations and proper safeguarding and use of the Corporation's resources and assets.
 The Audit Committee provides a general evaluation and gives assistance in the over-all improvement of the risk management, control, and governance process of the Corporation as designed by Management and provides assurance that these are properly functioning.

-The Committee conducts tenders for independent audit services, reviews audit fees and recommends the appointment and fees of the independent auditors to the Board.
+The Committee conducts tenders for independent audit services, reviews audit fees, and recommends the appointment and fees of the independent auditors to the Board.
 The Board, in turn, submits the appointment of the independent auditors for approval of the shareholders at the ASM.